d9pouces/PolyArchiv/doc/source/configuration.rst

 Associating local and remote repositories
 -----------------------------------------

-All remote repositories apply to all local repositories but you can change this behaviour by applying tags to repositories.
+All remote repositories apply to all collect points but you can change this behaviour by applying tags to repositories.
-By default, a local repository has the tag `local` and include all existing remote repositories: `included_remote_tags=*`.
+By default, a collect point has the tag `local` and include all existing remote repositories: `included_remote_tags=*`.
-A remote repository has the tag `remote` and include all local repositories: `included_local_tags=*`.
+A remote repository has the tag `remote` and include all collect points: `included_local_tags=*`.

-If large local repositories should not be sent to a given remote repository, you can exclude the "large" tags from the remote configuration:
+If large collect points should not be sent to a given remote repository, you can exclude the "large" tags from the remote configuration:

 .. code-block::  ini
   :caption: /etc/polyarchiv/my-remote.remote